omogoera/omogoera/README.md

 - 👋 Hi, I’m @omogoera
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...javascript, HTML, CSS
+- 🌱 I’m currently learning ...PowerBI, Python, javascript, HTML, CSS
 - 💞️ I’m looking to collaborate on ...
+PowerBI
 - 📫 How to reach me ...

 <!---